 The secret to the success of songs can sometimes rely on the manner that it was recorded.
 It is the reason why as a musician, you need to know how to record crisp, rich instrument tracks and vocals in any type of recording environment.
 And because recording a song is a complex process, simple things such as the positioning of the microphone(s) can greatly alter the quality of your music.

-As a musician, it pays to have knowledge about arranging, creating grooves and beats, writing harmonies and counterpoint melodies and balancing levels.
+As a musician, it pays to have knowledge about arranging, creating grooves and beats in your preferred beat making software, writing harmonies and counterpoint melodies, and balancing levels.
 The more knowledge you have about how sound works, the better you can command just how you want things to sound or how you want the vocals to stand out.

 In the early years, there was no way to experiment with different methods or instruments.
-If a musician wants to hear his performance, he has to use master discs.
-It wasn’t until the 20th century that people learn how to use the horn to apply vibrations and add groove effects to the recordings in master discs.
-But, this process was complex as it requires everything to be recorded at the same time and the volume of each instrument or voice was dependent on their distance from the recording equipment.
+If a musician wanted to hear his performance, they had to use master discs.
+It wasn’t until the 20th century that people learned how to use the horn to apply vibrations and add groove effects to the recordings in master discs.
+But, this process was complex as it required everything to be recorded at the same time and the volume of each instrument or voice was dependent on their distance from the recording equipment.

 If you’re recording vocals, special or big rooms aren’t necessary as long as the recording studio has been carefully picked.
-Make sure that the room is quiet and away from distractions, has good ambiance and has comfortable room temperature to keep instruments in tune.
+Make sure that the room is quiet and away from distractions, has a good ambiance, and has a comfortable room temperature to keep instruments in tune.

 When recording in studios, bear in mind that you will need one mic for each sound source (eg. one for voice, one for guitar) and it’s recommended that you position each mic 15cm from the source for best results.
 If you will be needing to record complex sound sources such as a piano or a drumkit, it’s recommended that you get microphones that come as matched pairs.
 This way, you’ll have maximum audio fidelity and control over the sound.